algesten/str0m/docs/SDP.md

 the m-line carrying the RTP packets.
 As with other codec parameters, feedback capabilities are retained when an existing m-line is renegotiated.

+### Telephone-event ranges across m-lines

+str0m keeps one negotiated telephone-event range per payload type in `Session::codec_config`.
+It takes the smaller local and remote maximum and uses that range in both directions and on every m-line sharing the PT.
+SDP can express different receive capabilities in each direction and on different m-lines; str0m does not model those distinctions.

 ### Renegotiation and narrowed PT lists

 On renegotiation of an existing m-line, str0m keeps the remote payload type list